MicrosoftDocs/fabric-docs/docs/security/workspace-identity.md

 When you create a workspace identity, Fabric creates a service principal in Microsoft Entra ID to represent the identity.
 An accompanying app registration is also created.
 Fabric automatically manages the credentials associated with workspace identities, thereby preventing credential leaks and downtime due to improper credential handling.

 > [!NOTE]
 > Fabric workspace identity is **generally available**.
-You can only create a workspace identity in F64 or higher capacities.
+You can create a workspace identity in any Fabric F SKU capacity.
 For information about buying a Fabric subscription, see [Buy a Microsoft Fabric subscription](../enterprise/buy-subscription.md).

 While Fabric workspace identities share some similarities with Azure managed identities, their lifecycle, administration, and governance are different.
 A workspace identity has an independent lifecycle that is managed entirely in Fabric.
 A Fabric workspace can optionally be associated with an identity.
 When the workspace is deleted, the identity gets deleted.
 The name of the workspace identity is always the same as the name of the workspace it's associated with.

 ## Create and manage a workspace identity

 You must be a workspace admin to be able to create and manage a workspace identity.
-The workspace you're creating the identity for must be associated with a Fabric F64 capacity or higher.
+The workspace you're creating the identity for must be associated with a Fabric F SKU capacity.
 1. Navigate to the workspace and open the workspace settings.
 1. Select the **Workspace identity** tab.
 1. Select the **+ Workspace identity** button.